LudoTheHUN/pperceptrons/README.md

 Internally, for this most trivial of examples, the pp is represented by 3 by 3 matrix of Double's.

+WIP: a more advanced example would train on the Iris data set.

 Notes:

 - There are no guarantees of convergence or generalisation.
-Unless you feed a pp contradictory data, it should make progress towards a better approximation.
+Unless you feed a pp contradictory data, it should make progress towards a better approximation, given the epsilon of error you specified.
-- You may need to set :size-boost > 1 for complicated datasets to improve accuracy.
+- You may need to set `:size-boost` option to > 1 for complicated datasets to improve accuracy.
-- If you want to create the pp paramters manually, have a look at the `make-resonable-pp` implementation.
+- If you want to create a pp manually, have a look at the `make-resonable-pp` implementation and the underlying record.

 ## License